Railroad and State Agencies Make Infrastructure Investments to Secure Business

-Audia International, a Pennsylvania-based plastics manufacturer that serves the automotive, appliance, construction and packaging markets, decided to expand its existing business to the South and allocated $50 million for investment in a new manufacturing plant.
-After solidifying a relationship with Genesee & Wyoming’s Pittsburgh& Ohio Central Railroad years before and recognizing its stellar customer service, Audia wanted another Genesee & Wyoming railroad to service the new plant.
+In 2015, Audia International, a Pennsylvania-based plastics manufacturer serving the automotive, appliance, construction and packaging markets, decided to expand its existing business to the southern U.S. and allocated $50 million for investment in a new manufacturing plant.
+After solidifying a relationship with G&W’s Pittsburgh & Ohio Central Railroad years before and recognizing its stellar customer service, Audia was hopeful that another G&W railroad could service its new facility.

-With the help of Walker County, the State of Georgia, and Genesee & Wyoming’s Chattooga & Chickamauga Railway (CCKY), Audia chose to be the first customer in the Walker County Industrial Park, located in LaFayette, Georgia.
+With the help of Walker County, the State of Georgia and G&W’s industrial development team, Audia agreed to be the first customer in the Walker County Industrial Park, located in LaFayette, Georgia, and served by G&W’s Chattooga & Chickamauga Railway (CCKY).
+The company secured 28 acres in the 460-acre complex.

-The project is the result of effective collaboration between CCKY, Walker County, the State of Georgia and Audia.
-As a result, Walker County Industrial Park is now a player in commercial development for Walker County and Georgia as a whole.
+As a result of the effective collaboration among CCKY/G&W, Walker County, the State of Georgia and Audia, Walker County Industrial Park is now a viable player in commercial development for Walker County and Georgia as a whole.